 Timber Interface

-An interface is a point of contact upon which two or more things interact with each other.
-The richness of Copenhagen lies in the complexity of its urban fabric.
-Such complexity is constituted by a network of interfaces that channels human interactions and urban life.
+An interface is a point of contact where two or more things interact with each other.
+The richness of Copenhagen lies in the complexity of its urban fabric, constituted by a network of interfaces that channels human interactions and urban life.
 The proposal for a pavilion in King’s Garden is inspired by Copenhagen’s rich interfaces and attempts to manifest the physical interface between the public and King’s Garden.

 Location: Copenhagen, Denmark